mhuebert/maria/_posts/2022-11-29-November-Update.md

 Along the way I also added some improvements over the existing code:

-✅ Top-level "await" for asynchronous document evaluation (primarily so that evaluator waits for `require` and `ns` forms to finish before proceeding, but can now be used for other purposes as well).
+✅ Top-level "await" for asynchronous document evaluation (primarily so the evaluator waits for `require` and `ns` forms to finish before proceeding, but can now be used for other purposes as well).

 ✅ A stacktrace viewer that can highlight relevant code.